-There is nothing wrong with bravely going to Albania with just the knowledge on how to say hello or thank you.
+There is nothing wrong with bravely going to Albania with just the knowledge of how to say hello or thank you.
 In fact, most of the people there can speak English, Greek, Italian, and even French!
 Amazing, right?
 But if you would like to build a connection better with some of the people you will meet there, it would be nice if you can surprise them with your knowledge of the Albanian language.
-And trust us, using any of these related slangs will definitely put a smile on their faces.
+And trust us, using any of this related slang will definitely put a smile on their faces.

 The word bre does not really have a particular meaning at all, but it is helpful in the sense that it somehow signifies annoyance.
 The origin of this is still unknown, but it is also used in Kosovo by many to enhance their sentences.
 There are other variations to these, such as more, re, and ore.

 As you probably have noticed from the common Albanian greetings, the word mirë refers to good as in mirë mëngje (good morning) or mirë mbrëma (good evening).
 As you can guess, this word means good day and is a perfect greeting, especially for strangers you see during your travel.

 Thinking about some useful yet cool words to belt out while drinking with your Albanians?
 Instead of saying the plain old “cheers,” try to say the interjection gëzuar instead.